localdevices/libre360/examples/setup_pi.md

   - If need be (for example if the only WiFi you can find has a captive portal) you can do it all tethered to a WiFi Hotspot from your phone.
 - You'll need a computer with an SD card reader.

-### Set up the base infrastructure of the Pi
+### Set up base infrastructure on the Pi
 - Download the Raspberry Pi OS (32-bit) Lite image from [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
 The Lite image doesn't have a graphical interface (it's "headless") and is therefore smaller to download and will run more efficiently on the limited Pi hardware.
 - Unzip the archive and flash the image to your SD card using [Balena Etcher](https://www.balena.io/etcher/).
-Mess around with other ways to burn images if you are feeling a little masochistic; Etcher just works, and it's open source.
+You can mess around with other ways to burn images if you are feeling masochistic; Etcher just works, and it's open source.
 - Now you need to get the Pi on the WiFi, enable SSH, and connect to it.
 The SD card you just flashed should appear in your file explorer, open it up.
   - The SD card should now have two partitions, a small one called ```boot``` and a larger one called ```rootfs``` (if you're on Windows you might not see the ```rootfs``` partition; too bad for you—you should be using Linux anyway—but it doesn't matter for now).
 Put a ```wpa_supplicant.conf``` file in the ```boot``` partition of the SD card.
 Example of that file [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
 I copy the contents of that example, navigate to the root of the ```boot``` partition on the SD card and type ```nano wpa_supplicant.conf``` and paste in the contents, replacing the SSID, password, and country code with the appropriate ones.
   - Also in the ```boot``` partition, you need to place a file called ```ssh```.
 It doesn't matter what's in it (an empty file is fine) and there's no extension on the filename.
 This enables [SSH](https://en.wikipedia.org/wiki/Secure_Shell) on the Pi (disabled by default).
 You can do this on Linux or Mac by navigating to the root of the ```boot``` partition and typing ```touch ssh```.